JacksonDam/PopSilicon/README.md

 seems to work well.
 - **PvZSilicon** for Plants vs. Zombies 1.0.41.
 Tested with basic gameplay in start of Adventure mode and seems to work well.
-- **ZumaSilicon** for Zuma Deluxe 1.0.0.
+- **ZumaSilicon** for Zuma Deluxe 1.0.0 and Zuma's Revenge 1.0.0.
 Passed basic testing and seems to work well.
 - **BookwormSilicon** for Bookworm Deluxe 1.0.5.
 Boots to the main menu, with a new player profile created in the game's own name dialog; the Classic and Action modes have not been played through yet.